-- The DOT&PF must have notified the SHPO of their intent to issue a de minimis impact finding based on their Section 106 concurrence.
-This may be done within the Section 106 findings letter.
-The following parties may also require notification, depending on their involvement with the project: - o THPO (or Tribal representative if no THPO) - o ACHP (when ACHP is participating in Section 106 process) - National Park Service (NPS) (when a National Historic Landmark is involved) - The pertinent SHPO or THPO must have concurred with the Section 106 determination in writing (and the ACHP must provide written concurrence if they are participating in the Section 106 process).
+- The consulting parties identified in accordance with 36 CFR part 800 must have been consulted. - The DOT&PF must notify the SHPO of their intent to issue a de minimis impact finding based on their Section 106 concurrence.
+This should be done within the Section 106 findings letter and the NEPA Program Manager must review the letter prior to delivery.
+The following parties may also require notification, depending on their involvement with the project: - o THPO (or Tribal representative if no THPO) - o ACHP (when ACHP is participating in Section 106 process) - o National Park Service (NPS) (when a National Historic Landmark is involved) - The pertinent SHPO or THPO must have concurred with the Section 106 finding in writing and the ACHP must provide written concurrence if they are participating in the Section 106 process.